ziotom78/libinsdb/docs/introduction.rst

     from libinsdb import LocalInsDb

-    # The instrument database is kept locally, so it was
+    # The instrument database is kept locally: it was
     # dumped from a running InstrumentDB instance
     insdb = LocalInsDb(
         storage_path="/opt/my_database_dump",